 (c) adopting good regulatory practices in addition to those that are set out in this Chapter.

+[US: SECTION B: Internal Coordination]

 Article X.3: Central Regulatory Coordinating Bodies or Mechanisms

 The Parties recognize that good regulatory practices can be promoted through bodies, mechanisms, and processes that support consultation, coordination, and review associated with the regulatory development process.
 Such bodies, mechanisms, and processes can improve regulatory quality and promote better functioning regulatory systems.
 Recognizing that institutional arrangements are particular to each Party’s system of governance, each Party intends to establish or maintain central coordinating bodies, mechanisms, or processes for these purposes.